“A dream for those who are looking for peace, quiet and relaxation.” declared one holidaymaker about this holiday home on Madeira’s steep coast.

 Families, friends and couples enjoying Madeira together

-This peaceful yet vibrant island, with all the flair of Portugal in a gorgeous island setting, is a superb destination for many different types of holidays.
+This peaceful yet vibrant island, with all the flair of Portugal in a gorgeous island setting, is a superb destination for many types of holidays.
 Families will appreciate being near the beach, hiking through the coastal Ponta de São Lourenço region or hitting the water on a kayak.
 Friends will love days spent swimming at the pool or beach before checking out cosy neighbourhood bars and drinking Portuguese beers such as Sagres and Super Bock.
 Madeira is a superb spot for romantic trips, too – rent a Madeira holiday apartment by the sea for inspiring views and access to plenty of amazing Portuguese seafood restaurants.

 Food to try when staying at Madeira holiday homes